 The Alliance collaborates with leading nonprofits to find evidence-based solutions to the youth mental health crisis.
 We scale promising solutions, advance innovative initiatives, and drive research and awareness.

 ● Meeting young people where they are: Parents, caregivers and educators are on the front lines as they face mental health challenges with their kids, and they need our support.
 Through our work with Alliance members, we bring resources and education to these groups and help build systems at schools and colleges, early education centers and physician’s offices enabling them to better address the needs of youth and drive positive change.
-To date, our work has benefitted over 37 million children, caregivers and educators globally.
+To date, our work has reached over 52 million children, caregivers and educators globally.

 Collaboration Is Key